“This world is not my home I’m just a passing through

 Oh Lord you know I have no friend like you”

 from “This World is Not My Home” by Jim Reeves

-These lyrics may sound familiar to you.
-For believers, it is wonderful to know that this world is not our home and that we are just “passin’ through.”
+These lyrics may sound familiar to you For believers, it is wonderful to know that this world is not our home and that we are just “passin’ through.”
 The thought provides comfort in good times and in bad.
 How much are we impressing the transient nature of this world on our children?
-Do we talk about being “heaven bound’?
-We need to.
+How often to we talk about being “heaven bound’?
 There are some great benefits to helping our children identify their eternal home.
-Here are a few:

-- Talking about eternity will help our children learn early on that death is not something that believers need to fear.
-Read the passage about Stephen to your children from Acts 7.
-Show them the wonderful example of a life (and death) lived with the clear and firm knowledge of an eternal destination.
+- It helps our children learn early on that death is not something that believers need to fear.
+We can see this confidence in the face of death in the stoning of Stephen in Acts 7.
+He lived his life (and died) with the clear and firm knowledge of an eternal destination.

 - It can help them keep the troubles of this world in perspective.
-It’s important not to minimize the experiences of our children (particularly our pre-teens and teens), keeping a focus on the fact that this world is a cheap imitation of the one to come can help kids (and adults) fret less about the struggles in this life.
+It’s important not to minimize the current hardships of our children, but if we can help them focus on the fact that this world is a cheap imitation of the one to come, they can fret less about the struggles in this life.

-- A heaven bound perspective helps us have compassion.
+- A heaven-bound perspective can help us have compassion for others.
 If we know that “our life is but a vapor, here today and gone tomorrow” (see James 4:14) we will have a greater compassion for the lost.
 If we know where we are going, we will want as many as possible to join us.

-- If your child is struggling with a fear, you can say something like, “It won’t always be like this.
+- If your child is struggling with a difficult feelings, you can say something like, “It won’t always be like this.
 In heaven, there will be no sorrow, fear or sadness.”

 - To get them excited about heaven, you can say, “Isn’t it great to know that God is preparing a place for you?
 I can’t wait to see what He has in store!”

 - While visiting the zoo, you can say, “In the new earth, the lion and the lamb will be friends.
-Won’t that be neat to see?”
+Won’t that be amazing to see?”